jigardalwadi/Provenance-Graph-Summarization/README.md

 # Provenance-Graph-Summarization
-To summarize the prove graph there are few algorithms we can implement.
+To summarize the prove graph I have applied few algorithms.